Fellowship Program Directors: Debra Ehrlich, MD

 1. Clinical Activity and Training

-- Weekly Movement Disorders Clinic: Exposure to a wide variety of movement disorders, including complex and unusual cases.
+- Movement Disorders Clinic: Exposure to a wide variety of movement disorders, including complex and unusual cases.
 The referral base for the NIH Movement Disorders Clinic is worldwide.

-- Weekly Deep Brain Stimulation Management Clinic: training in DBS programming and troubleshooting, and in the combined pharmacologic and surgical management of movement disorders patients.
-Participation in the surgical procedure and obtaining expertise in intraoperative physiology is available depending on individual interest
+- Deep Brain Stimulation Management Clinic: training in DBS programming and troubleshooting, and in the combined pharmacologic and surgical management of movement disorders patients.
+Participation in the surgical procedure and obtaining expertise in intraoperative physiology is available depending on individual interest.

-- Monthly botulinum toxin clinic: offers a wide variety of pathology and patient populations, and has a worldwide referral base.
-Offers experience with all available toxin formulations for multiple indications, as well as the use of EMG and ultrasound guidance for therapy.
+- Botulinum toxin clinic: offers a wide variety of pathology and patient populations, and has a worldwide referral base.
+Offers experience with all available toxin formulations for all neurologic indications, as well as the use of EMG and ultrasound guidance for therapy.

 2. Research Activity and Training

-- Imaging including high resolution MRI, fMRI, PET
+- Neuroimaging including high resolution MRI, fMRI, PET scanning